Many of us know what it’s like to lend a tampon or a pad to someone - anyone - who needs one.

 But ActionAid is working to end period poverty.

 So if you know what it’s like to need a tampon or a pad, and to be helped out by a stranger, please pass the favour on.
-This Menstrual Hygiene Day, help us to end period poverty for good.
+Help us to end period poverty for good.

 How your monthly gift can help end period poverty